amwas411/global-optimization-tool/README.md

 3. Install dependencies by executing "npm install" in terminal;
 4. "npm start" to start development.

 "npm start" will create a local server at localhost:3000.
-Now you may change files in "src" folder and immediatly see result at the local server.
+Now you may change files in "src" folder and immediately see result at the local server.

 To build project you should run command "npm run-script build".